kimono-koans/httm/README.md

 ## Install via Native Packages

 For Debian-based and Redhat-based Linux distributions (like, Ubuntu or Fedora, etc.), check the [tagged releases](https://github.com/kimono-koans/httm/tags) for native packages for your distribution.
+For Redhat-based Linux distributions, you may need to use the `--replacefiles` option when installing via `rpm -i`, see the linked [issue](https://github.com/kimono-koans/httm/issues/51).

 You may also create and install your own native package from the latest sources, like so: